The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Weight Reduction

-CERTAINLY, no one can argue that eating is a sin.
-Eating is necessary for our survival.
+CERTAINLY, we all know that eating is necessary for our survival.
 Yet consider the following:

-Overeating defiles your own body, the Temple of the Holy Spirit, with medical problems such as back pain, high blood pressure, diabetes, and heart disease.
+Overeating afflicts your body, the Temple of the Holy Spirit, with medical problems such as back pain, high blood pressure, diabetes, and heart disease.

-Overeating causes you to carry around excess weight, thus wasting energy that could be used for productive labor.
+Excess weight causes you to bury your talents, wasting energy that could have been used for productive labor.

 Body Mass Index Calculator